Monday, 3 March 2014

 Because a miscarriage is essentially a very premature birth, you go through labour - you get contractions, the whole nine yards.
 Like I said, I didn't know what to expect - it was the most pain I had ever been in but thought it was typical (it wasn't).
 Peter called his mom, a nurse, and explained that I was doubled over in excruciating pain and bleeding profusely, and wondered if that was supposed to happen.
 No, not really.

+We went to the hospital where they put me up for a few nights in the Maternity ward with dilaudid and nausea drugs, along with something to speed up the contractions.
+It was awful.
+The staff were thoughtful and caring but no amount of kindness could make that anything but terrible.
 When I left for home, they told me I should expect the bleeding and pain to stop in the next week or so.
 My [former!] employer was not exactly warm and cuddly about the whole thing.
 I got four unpaid days off to recover (I will get into the public policy shaming another day).
 When I returned to work I was still passing tissue and tons of blood - something women should not have to do.
 People avoided the subject.
 Mean customers would wonder why I was not being cheerful with them on demand.
 It sucked.

 Seven weeks and the bleeding was still going on.
 Just in case it's hard to relate, imagine getting your period for about FIFTY days in a row.
 I had gone in to the hospital to ask if it was normal (not at all) and they thought that there was just a little tissue left and it really would sort itself out soon, they promised.
 It didn't.
 I finally went in for the D&C. More unpleasantness.
 The bleeding subsided a week later.
 I had spent all of February, March, and part of April miscarrying.
 Valentine's Day, my birthday, St Patrick's, Easter.
 When you're not physically over something, it's hard to get over it psychologically and emotionally.
 It took a while.
 I didn't like going out any more because of my private grief... but eventually, things settled and got easier.